 An intensive training programme for professionals whose work largely involves supporting Lámh users and their families in a service setting and who plan to deliver Lámh Courses to staff members and families.

 - Have completed Modules One and 'Using Lámh in a Total Communication Approach' (QQI Level 5) (or formerly Module Two/Five Day Lámh);

 - Must have completed QQI Level 5 ULTCA (formerly Module Two/Five Day Lámh) more than one year prior to the Tutor Course (there are exceptions to the 'one year' rule for some professions, please contact the Lámh Development Office to discuss);

-- Be using Lámh regularly in your work, supporting a number of Lámh users, and have experience of Lámh use in a variety of settings, for 1 year or more;
+- Be using Lámh regularly in your work, supporting a number of Lámh users, and have experience of Lámh use in a variety of settings for 2 years or more;

 - Have an NFQ Level 7 qualification or higher in the following areas: Speech and language therapy, nursing, social care/sciences; psychology, special education, occupational therapy, early childhood studies or related areas of study, which must include modules on child development/psychology/disability studies;

 - Demonstrate experience of delivering information and training to others;